xxxkang/binary-tree-tools/README.md

 # Binary Tree Visualization Tools

-An interactive tool to visually display a binary tree represented by a serialized array.
+An interactive tool to visually display a binary tree represented by a array serialization used by LeetCode.
+The purpose is to help coders visualize tree structure in the process of problem solving.

 ## Link